Case ongoing

 S v Hillingdon Borough Council [2022]

-Settlement of civil proceedings for breach of the general Article 2 duty owed by the Defendant to young people attending a weapons awareness course, following a murder during such a course, on the basis that the Council were aware of a risk and did not mitigate this.
+Successful settlement of civil proceedings for breach of the general Article 2 HRA duty owed by the Defendant to young people attending a weapons awareness course, following a murder during such a course, on the basis that the Council were aware of a risk and did not mitigate this.

 KHB v Chief Constable Lancashire Police [2022]